eastgenomics/eggd_multiqc/Readme.md

 ## What data are required for this app to run?
 * config_file.yaml - A config file specifying which modules to run and the search patterns to recognise QC files for each module
 * optional to calculate target bases coverage at 200x, 250x, 300x, 500x, 1000x
-* input data, may come from different sources:
+* input data, which may come from different sources:
-Option 1 for testing and development:
-* project name and a
-* specific folder (or subfolder) in the project with all QC output

-Option 2 for production run on workflow output:
+Option 1 for production run on workflow output:
 * *project_for_multiQC* - The name of the project to be assessed. (like 002_200430_DiasBatch)
-  - This project must have an 'output' folder in its root directory.
+  - This project must have an 'output' folder in its root directory (project:/output/).
 * *single_sample_workflow_for_multiQC* - The exact name of a ss run. (like dias_v1.0.0-200430-1)
-  - This folder must have subfolders for each QC app. (like ss/verifybamid or ss/fastqc)
+  - This folder must have subfolders for each QC app. (like project:/output/workflow/app_output)
-* *multi_sample_workflow_for_multiQC* - The exact name of a ms run. (like multi_v1.0.0-200430-1) OPTIONAL
+* *multi_sample_workflow_for_multiQC* - The exact name of a ms run. (like project:/output/workflow/multi/happy) OPTIONAL

+Option 2 for testing and development:
+* set the single_folder input option to TRUE and provide a
+* project name and a
+* specific folder (or subfolder) in the project with all QC output For example, if you want the files from project:/folder/subfolder/data_files, you need to input 'folder/subfolder' This will download all files, but will break if there are further subfolders.

 Please note that the app 'manually' downloads QC output files from the relevant tools' output folders named after the app.
-The app names MUST contain the module terms:
-'vcfeval', 'picard', 'sentieon', 'verifybamid', 'fastqc', 'samtools', 'vcf_qc' and adhere to the specified outdir structure: picard/QC/data_files, verifybamid/QC/data_files, sentieon/sample_folder/data_files, other tools output all files into their folder
+The app names MUST contain the module terms: 'picard', 'verifybamid', 'sentieon', 'fastqc', 'samtools', 'vcf_qc', 'vcfeval' and adhere to the specified outdir structure: picard/QC/data_files, verifybamid/QC/data_files, sentieon/sample_folder/data_files, other tools output all files into their folder